Best Hair Brushes 2026 - Best Brush for Different Hair Types & Hair Extensions

 Can You Use Regular Brushes on Extensions?

 Technically possible but highly discouraged.
-Standard ball-tipped paddle and round brushes snag weft threads, weaken bonds, and cause permanent shedding that shortens extension lifespan significantly.
+Standard ball-tipped brushes snag weft threads, weaken bonds, and cause permanent shedding that shortens extension lifespan significantly.

 Should You Brush Wet Extensions?